Slip coach: Midland Railway (MR)

-The MR started slip operations in 1886 with one slip at St Albans, there were at least two daily slips in 1887, one at St Albans at 5:30 p.m. off the 5:00 p.m.
+The MR began slip operations in 1886 with one slip at St Albans, there were at least two daily slips in 1887, one at St Albans at 5:30 p.m. off the 5:00 p.m.
 Manchester Central and Liverpool Express, the slip was then attached to the 5:39 p.m. departure calling all stations to Bedford.
 The second slip was at Berkeley Road at 11:12 a.m. off the 6:40 a.m.
 Derby to Bristol Temple Meads with connections to Lydney and Lydbrook Junction.

 There was a dramatic rise in slip numbers in 1888, with 25 daily slips taking place in eighteen different places:Ambergate, Ashchurch, Berkeley Road, Blackwell, Bromsgrove, Cudworth, Defford, Harpenden, Heeley, Kettering, Luton, Market Harborough, Melton Mowbray, Oakham, Rotherham, St Albans, Syston and Wigston.
 In other years slips were made at Chesterfield, Leicester, Loughborough, Saxby, Sharnbrook, Stonehouse and Tamworth.

 By 1900, slips had dwindled to 5 daily but then increased again to sixteen in 1903, fifteen in 1910 and nineteen in 1914.
 All were at stations that had previously been used except for two daily slips at Saltaire (introduced in 1910) off the 3:58 p.m. and 4:42 p.m. trains from Carlisle to Leeds and London St Pancras which went forward to Bradford and at Wellingborough, this slip which was introduced in 1914 being unusual as the slip vehicle was used twice in the same journey.
 It was attached at Kettering, slipped at Wellingborough, then attached to another train and slipped again at Luton.
-Slipping stopped during WWI and was not resumed afterwards.
+Slipping stopped during the First World War and was not resumed afterwards.

 Great Northern Railway (GNR)

-The GNR started its slip operations in 1864 and then built the number up steadily until the end of the 1880s, peaking at thirty in 1883, in 1885 it slipped the most of any company.
-The numbers of daily slips were fifteen in 1875, twenty-seven in 1880 and 1885, seventeen in 1890, nine in 1995, six in 1900 then down to one by 1908, albeit one off the Flying Scotsman from Edinburgh to London at Doncaster which continued until 1916 when the GNR stopped slips completely.
+The GNR began its slip operations in 1864 and then built the number up steadily until the end of the 1880s, peaking at thirty in 1883.
+In 1885, it slipped the most of any company.
+The numbers of daily slips were fifteen in 1875, twenty-seven in 1880 and 1885, seventeen in 1890, nine in 1895, six in 1900 then down to one by 1908, albeit one off the Flying Scotsman from Edinburgh to London at Doncaster which continued until 1916 when the GNR stopped slips completely.

 Most of the GNR slips were at principal stations with a few exceptions in the earlier days.
 Hitchin had up to eight daily slips for the Royston and Hitchin Railway to take on to Cambridge, in 1872 the 10:10 a.m. and the 2:45 p.m. trains from Kings Cross and the train due to arrive at Kings Cross at 11:55 a.m. all slipped at Hitchin for Cambridge.